Sadh114/AWS-IAM-Connector/README.md

 Built with boto3 for AWS API integration, it offers a CLI script for console output/CSV export and a  web app for interactive browser-based viewing, all compatible with AWS Free Tier for no-cost IAM reads.
 ### install boto3
 ### install tabulate

+Can't publish this website because of Private Security Key .